johnsonding/goldfynch/_drafts/2017-05-11-can-ediscovery-tools-make-you-a-better-lawyer.md

 date: 2017-05-11 10:00:00
 tags: ediscovery
 author: "Anith Mathai"
+excerpt: "As a lawyer in a small firm, ediscovery can give you tools to improve your performance in 4 key ways."
 ---

 ### What is ediscovery?
 Is it any different from what I already do?